Museum open Wed, Sat, Sun 12-17.

 The museum today

 The museum exhibits art works from the foundation's own collection, as well as special exhibitions with works from other museums and collections.
+We have approximately one special exhibition a year, the rest of the time we display selected works from our own collection.

 The amount of visitors grew steadily during the 2010's and it became clear that the museum premise was in need of a renovation.
 A new extension, with a new entrance and a museum shop, was built during the renovation that took place in 2020-21.
-The extension is designed by Nomad Architects Ltd with Anna-Mari Gramatikova-Lindberg as Head Designer.